2017 Tax Information Guide - What You Should Know

 Tax Document Delivery Requirements

-During the 2016 tax season, Baird will issue various tax documents, including the Consolidated 1099 Tax Statement, to clients based on the type of account and the activity within the account.
+During the 2017 tax season, Baird will issue various tax documents, including the Consolidated 1099 Tax Statement, to clients based on the type of account.
 A hard copy of the applicable tax forms will be mailed via the United States Postal Service (USPS) to each client by the IRS due date.
-The table below illustrates the deadlines that each tax form must be mailed by.
-As always, Baird will work to mail out tax forms as soon as year-end tax information adjustments have been processed.
+The mailing deadlines for each tax form are shown in the table below.
+As always, Baird will mail tax forms as soon as year-end tax information adjustments have been processed.

 |Tax Form||Form Detail||